-Here are some ways which you can answer questions about work experience
+Here are some ways in which you can answer questions about work experience

-Do not only identify the skills you learned on your previous jobs
+Do not only identify the skills you learned in your previous jobs

 Relate your story to the position

-Make sure that whatever is your success story, it relates to the work you would be doing in the position you apply for and do not focus only on the accomplishment but also on how you accomplished.
+Make sure that whatever your success story relates to the work you would be doing in the position you apply for, and do not focus only on the accomplishment but also on how you accomplished it.
 You can also talk about instances that help you to improve on skill and how the skill or idea can be of benefit to the new position you are applying for

 Highlight your added value

-Answering this question well is also this gives you the opportunity to highlight how you can serve the company better with the needed skill since you have the skill.
-Don’t give a short answer by stating the place(s) or addresses of your previous job, the duration and position held because it doesn’t give detail information about what your role was.
+Answering this question well also gives you the opportunity to highlight how you can serve the company better with the needed skill since you have the skill.
+Don’t give a short answer by stating the place(s) or addresses of your previous job, the duration, and the position held because it doesn’t give detailed information about what your role was.
 Rather, take the time to emphasize how you used those skills in carrying out your role and relate it to how it will help you fulfill your role in the position you’re interviewing for.

 Then focus your discussion on how you can use the skills and knowledge you have mastered over the years from your previous jobs and the different experiences to help the company grow or function more efficiently.